qdm12/courses/Programming languages/Lesson-5/readme.md

     - The old value of the FP when the calling procedure was executing
     - The saved value of the FP which will be restored on subroutine return
 - *Notes*:
-    - Parameters and local variables are accessed using offsets from the FP, such as *[FP+]
+    - Parameters and local variables are accessed using offsets from the FP, such as *[FP+10]*
     - For a recursive function, there are many stack frames, each for each call not returned yet
     - On Intel x86 CPUs, the stack grows **down** in memory (SP address is decremented with a push instruction).